 LIHEAP eligibility for the Crisis component of the program is determined by the local CAO or the local LIHEAP Crisis Contractor based on income levels determined by DPW.
-No additional income eligibility determination is required to be performed by the Weatherization Agency.
+Although no additional income eligibility determination is required to be performed by the Weatherization Agency, it is possible for the Weatherization Agency to discover income or household information discrepancies and conduct its own income verification process for determining eligibility.

-Weatherization Agency personnel who find that an applicant's situation does not meet Crisis eligibility criteria will notify the CAO of the finding.
+In such cases, when the Weatherization Agency personnel find that an applicant's situation does not meet Crisis eligibility criteria, the CAO will be notified immediately of the finding.
 All client appeals will go through the CAO or local LIHEAP Crisis Contractor.